 - 18) Discuss With General Counsel Matters Regarding Financial Statements or Compliance Policies: The Audit Committee is to discuss with the Company's General Counsel legal matters that may have a material impact on the financial statements or the Company's compliance policies.
 The Audit Committee is to receive reports from the Company's counsel of evidence of a material violation of securities laws or breaches of fiduciary duties. - 19) Review and Discuss Mine Plans: The Audit Committee is to periodically review the application of the Company's policy and procedure for long-range mine planning with respect to adequacy of mineral reserve estimates and achievement of annual mine development (stripping) programs. - 20) Review and Discuss Other Matters: The Audit Committee is to review and discuss such other matters that relate to the accounting, auditing and financial reporting practices and procedures of the Company as the Audit Committee may, in its own discretion, deem desirable in connection with the review functions described above. - 21) Make Board Reports: The Audit Committee is to report its activities regularly to the Board of Directors in such manner and at such times as the Audit Committee and the Board of Directors deem appropriate, but in no event less than once a year.
-This report is to include the Audit Committee's conclusions with respect to its evaluation of the independent auditors. - 22) Maintain Flexibility: The Audit Committee, in carrying out its responsibilities, policies and procedures, is to remain flexible, in order to best react to changing conditions and circumstances.
+Such report shall include a review of any issues that arise with respect to the quality or integrity of the Company's financial statements, the Company's compliance with legal or regulatory requirements, the performance and independence of the Company's independent auditors or the performance of the internal audit function. - 22) Maintain Flexibility.
+The Audit Committee, in carrying out its responsibilities, policies and procedures, is to remain flexible, in order to best react to changing conditions and circumstances.
 The Audit Committee is to take appropriate actions to set the overall corporate "tone" for quality financial reporting, sound business risk practices, and ethical behavior.